Lyme Carditis

 Prognosis

 Lyme carditis generally has a good prognosis.
 It is usually associated with conduction disturbances and is, most of the time, a treatable condition.
-With adequate antibiotic treatment, the recovery time of patients with third-degree heart block has a median of six days.
-Some cases of persistent AV block exist, but they are extremely rare.[13]
+With adequate antibiotic treatment, the recovery time of patients with third-degree heart block has a median of 6 days.
+Some cases of persistent atrioventricular block exist, but they are extremely rare.[13]
 There are reports of death secondary to severe myocarditis.
 However, there are only a few documented cases with this outcome.[19]
-A causal link between Lyme disease and dilated cardiomyopathy have been observed.[20]
+A causal link between Lyme disease and dilated cardiomyopathy has been observed.[20]

 Complications

 Reports exist of fatal cases; nevertheless, the mortality rate associated with Lyme carditis has always been low and has declined even more as early identification and subsequent antibiotic treatment has improved over time.
-There was a published report of three deaths associated with Lyme carditis in 2013.[21]
+There was a published report of 3 deaths associated with Lyme carditis in 2013.[21]
 After this publication, the CDC directed a follow-up investigation, which included 1696 cases reported between 1995 and 2013.
-Of the three cases, only two were confirmed as Lyme carditis-associated mortality, this accounts for 0.001% of the total.[22]
+Of the 3 cases, only 2 were confirmed as Lyme carditis-associated mortality.
+This accounts for 0.001% of the total.[22]

 Deterrence and Patient Education